rayference/pinttrs/docs/rst/dev.rst

 *I want to ...*

-.. admonition:: ... initialise a new development environment
+.. dropdown:: ... initialise a new development environment

    Create a new Conda empty environment: